How to Kill and Prevent Lawn Moss

 Common lawn grasses require a minimum of between 4 and 6 hours a day of sunlight.
 Any less than this and the grass will thin out and mosses and weeds will start to take over.

-When designing a garden, attention should be made to areas that receive very little sunlight.
-Instead of sowing seed or laying turf, consider creating a flower border, a patio, path, decking or other area made from materials that don’t require sunlight to thrive.
+When designing a garden, I always pay attention to areas that receive very little sunlight.
+Instead of sowing seed or laying turf, I would consider creating a flower border, a patio, path, decking or other area made from materials that don’t require sunlight to thrive.

 The next step is to maximise the amount of light coming into the garden, do consider both indirect and direct sunlight.